-Vitamin B7 are usually taken by mouth in tablets.
+Vitamin B7 is usually taken by mouth in tablets.
 The usual adult dose is one tablet daily (30-3000 mcg per day).
 For specific dosages, refer to the product label.

 Vitamin B7 is water-soluble and accumulation in the body is unlikely.
 It has no potential side effects.
-If you experience side effects, tell you doctor or pharmacist immediately.
+If you experience side effects, tell your doctor or pharmacist immediately.

 In Hong Kong, Vitamin B7 supplements can be purchased without a prescription from any retail outlet in Hong Kong.
 This includes grocery stores, convenience stores, medicine shops, and pharmacies.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.

 For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at https://www.drugoffice.gov.hk

 Need more information?

 For detailed information about the use of Vitamin B7 (Supplement) in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.

 Disclaimer: our goal is to provide you with the most relevant drug information and common dosage for Hong Kong.
 This information does not constitute medical advice.
 For specific treatment recommendations and advice, always discuss with your doctor or pharmacist, and follow the instructions included with your specific medicine.